smarulanda97/learn-data-structures/README.md

-# COURSE JAVA DATA ESTRUCTES
+# COURSE JAVA DATA STRUCTURES

-These are the examples of each data estructure:
+These are the examples of each data structures:

 - Arrays
 - Linked list